-9. Parents' right to withdraw
+8. Parents' right to withdraw

-Parents/carers do not have the right to withdraw their child from relationships education.
+Parents do not have the right to withdraw their children from relationships education.

-Parents/carers have the right to withdraw their child from the non-statutory components of sex education within RSE.
+Parents have the right to withdraw their children from the non-statutory components of sex education within RSE.

 Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the Head of School.